iansedano/creator-docs/docs/11-snippets-reference.md

 # Component Snippets

-This is a quick reference to the HTML snippets used in our courses to build recurring elements.
+This is a quick reference to the HTML snippets used in our courses to build recurring elements ([longer description here](10-platform-style.md)).
 Most of them are based on Bootstrap.
 You can read more on the relevant Bootstrap classes by clicking the snippets title.

 ## [Section Tags](https://getbootstrap.com/docs/4.0/components/buttons/)